franpoz/SHERLOCK/paper/paper.md

 3) Recover planets already reported and search for extra candidates in a given system.

 That is, ``SHERLOCK`` might be used for a number of projects which need to explore light curves in the search of exoplanets.
-For example, it is used in the SPECULOOS-TESS alliance [@sebastian:2020], and in the hot-subdwarf survery in the search of planetary remants [@vangrootel:2021], which project can be found here [Hot-subdwarf catalogues](https://github.com/franpoz/Hot-Subdwarfs-Catalogues).
+For example, it is used in the SPECULOOS-TESS alliance [@sebastian:2020], and in the hot-subdwarf survey in the search of planetary remants [@vangrootel:2021], which project can be found here [Hot-subdwarf catalogues](https://github.com/franpoz/Hot-Subdwarfs-Catalogues).